NickBwalley/AI-Group1-GroupAssignment2/README.md

 problems.
 The work should be done as follows:
 ## Classification
 Identify a problem and an appropriate dataset and implement the classification by using:
-  i.
-KNN Algorithm
+1. KNN Algorithm
-  ii.
-Decision Trees
+2. Decision Trees
 Compare the performance of the models on the same dataset in terms of accuracy.
 ## Regression
 Identify a regression problem and an appropriate dataset and implement an ANN model to